-On the far east side of Anza-Borrego Desert State Park, there is a short hike to a fascinating destination overlooking the Carrizo Badlands.
+A short hike to a fascinating destination overlooking the Carrizo Badlands begins on the far east side of Anza-Borrego Desert State Park.
 This 1.25-mile round trip hike climbs 250 feet to a sandstone formation with wind-eroded pockets that insist on being explored.

 The hike begins with a quick ascent up the east side of Split Mountain Wash.
 Climb a series of rocky steps.
 With each gain, the view to the west and south expands over the sprawling badlands.
-This would be a scenic trail even if there were not exciting wind caves half a mile up the ridge.
+This would be a scenic trail even if exciting wind caves weren’t waiting half a mile up the ridge.